kaif2011/Supply-Chain-Management/README.md

 This project features a comprehensive analytical dashboard designed to track supply chain performance, sales metrics, and inventory status.
 It provides a high-level overview of sales trends, regional distribution, and year-over-year growth.

+## Project Objective
+The objective of this project is to analyze supply chain sales, inventory, and regional performance to help businesses make data-driven decisions and improve efficiency.

 ![Supply Chain Dashboard View](Supply_Chain_Dashboard.png)

 ## 🛠 Tech Stack
 * **Power BI:** Used for creating the interactive dashboard, data modeling, and visualization.
 * **SQL:** Employed for data extraction, querying databases, and data manipulation.
 * **Microsoft Excel:** Used for initial data cleaning, flat-file handling, and preprocessing.

+## Dataset Information
+- Time period: 2019–2023
+- Includes sales, product category, region, state, store, and inventory data
+- Dataset used for supply chain and sales analysis

 ## 📊 Dashboard Overview